Department of Ancash: Huascarán National Park

 The Huascarán National Park is one of the most outstanding conservation parks in Peru, due to its landscapes that are full of peaks, lakes, canyons, torrents and waterfalls.
 Inside its borders, it can be observed the whole Cordillera Blanca and seven peaks of more than 6000 m height.
 They constitute one of the main international focuses for climbers and mountaineers.
 It was stated as a National Park on July 1, 1975, with a surface of 340,000 ha and a length of 158 km.
 This National Park includes parts of the following provinces: Recuay, Huaraz, Carhuaz, Yungay, Huaylas, Pomabamba, Mariscal Luzuriaga, Huari, Corongo, Sihuas and Bolognesi.
 This park has also been listed as a biosphere reservation and as a World Heritage Site by UNESCO.

 The park territory is very uneven.
 It has snowy summits, which altitudes vary between 5000 and 6768 MSL.
 It also has gullies, that are deeply encased because of the fluvioglacial erosion, and a great number of lagoons.
 Inside the borders of the park, there are 663 glaciers that are distributed throughout 180 km, from the Tuku in the south up to the Champara in the north.

 Regarding its climate, there are two very well defined seasons: The dry season from April to September becoming worse between the months of June and August and the wet season from October to May whose highest rainfall is between January and March.

-Its flora is countless and beautiful, including important groups of Puya Raimondi.
+Its flora includes important groups of Puya Raimondi.
 In its fauna, there are tarucas, spectacled bears, vicuñas, pumas, foxes, vizcachas, weasels, Andean mountain cats, opossums, hog-nosed skunks, etc.

 There is also a great number of birds, predominantly ducks, American coots and hummingbirds.